UIL Fellowship Programme for Adult Learning and Education

 Candidates for CONFINTEA Fellowships should:

-- Be involved in policy formulation or in planning and implementing programmes at national level; in addition, involvement in national activities related to the preparations for, implementation of, or follow-up to CONFINTEA VI would be an asset
+- be involved in policy formulation or in planning and implementing programmes at national level; in addition, involvement in national activities related to the preparations for, implementation of, or follow-up to CONFINTEA VI would be an asset; and

-- Have fluent spoken and written English and, ideally, a working knowledge of another United Nations or UNESCO language
+- have fluent spoken and written English and, ideally, a working knowledge of another United Nations language.

 Interested candidates should submit: